[Physics FAQ] - [Copyright]

 Obviously, even if this argument is true, it has fairly limited utility, since most scientific experiments are careful enough not to rest the container on a layer of frost in a freezer, but instead place the container on a thermal insulator, or in a cooling bath.
 So while this proposed mechanism may or may not have some relevance to some home experiments, it's irrelevant for most published results.

 Finally, supercooling may be important to the effect.
 Supercooling occurs when water freezes not at 0°C, but at some lower temperature.
 This happens because the statement that "water freezes at 0°C" is a statement about the lowest energy state of the water: at less than 0°C, the water molecules "want" to be arranged as an ice crystal.
 This means that they will stop zooming around randomly as a liquid, and instead form a solid ice lattice.
 But they don't know how to form themselves into an ice lattice, but need some small irregularity or nucleation site to tell them how to arrange themselves.
 Sometimes, when water is cooled below 0°C, the molecules will not see a nucleation site for some time, and then water will cool below 0°C without freezing.
 This happens quite often.
 One experiment found that initially hot water would supercool only a little (say to about −2°C), while initially cold water would supercool more (to around −8°C) .
-If true, this could explain the Mpemba effect because the initially cold water would need to "do more work"; — that is, get colder — in order to freeze.
+If true, this could explain the Mpemba effect because the initially cold water would need to "do more work"; — that is, get colder — to freeze.

 But this also cannot be considered "the" sole explanation of the Mpemba effect.
 First of all, as far as I know, this result has not been independently confirmed.
 The experiment described above only had a limited number of trials, so the results found could have been a statistical fluke.